 status quo

-The low recognition of women in the chocolate supply chain is particularly evident in monetary terms.
-Especially in the early phase of production - plant care, fermentation and drying - women are predominantly active, this work is mostly unpaid or with significantly lower pay than compared to their male colleagues, as studies show .
-At the same time, the profession of cocoa farmer is becoming less attractive overall for younger people, as it entails a lot of work, poor pay and planning uncertainty.
-In order to secure cocoa cultivation in the long term, it is all the more important to strengthen and promote women in this area.
+The lack of recognition of women in the chocolate supply chain is particularly evident in monetary terms.
+Especially in the early phase of production - plant care, fermentation and drying - it is predominantly women who work, and this work is usually unpaid or with significantly lower pay than their male colleagues, as studies show .
+At the same time, the profession of cocoa farmer is becoming less attractive for younger people because it involves a lot of work, poor pay and planning uncertainty.
+In order to secure cocoa cultivation in the long term, it is even more important to strengthen and promote women in this area.

 What needs to change?

-First of all, it always helps to find out where your favorite chocolate comes from.
-When it comes to high-quality chocolate, chocolate manufacturers know exactly which cocoa farms and which cocoa-growing regions their respective cocoa beans come from.
-They attach great importance to this information and are happy to share it with other chocolate lovers.
+In order to change the conditions described, it always helps to first understand the origin of your favorite chocolate.
+When it comes to high-quality chocolate, chocolate manufacturers know exactly which cocoa farms and cocoa-growing regions their respective cocoa beans come from.
+And they attach great importance to this information and are happy to share it with other chocolate lovers.
 Of course, this approach is primarily aimed at checking whether the cocoa farmers work under fair conditions.
 This is the only way to create a fair basis for women.
-Incidentally, we only have chocolates in our range that we know exactly where they come from - if this information is not obvious, please write to us.
-We are happy to provide you with information!
+By the way, we only have chocolates in our range that we know exactly where they come from - if this information is not clearly visible, please write to us and we will give you information!

-- that women's work as farmers and their contribution to the value chain is recognized and adequately rewarded;
+- Equal recognition and appropriate remuneration for the work of women as farmers and for their contribution in the value chain

-- that awareness of the topic is raised in the countries of origin and in the entire industry;
+- In addition, raising awareness of the topic in the countries of origin and throughout the industry

-- that women are also taken into account in further education and training in cocoa cultivation
+- It is also essential to take women into account in further training and further education in cocoa cultivation

-- that laws and subsidies for women in cocoa cultivation are promoted and not hindered.
+- And pushing forward laws and funding for women in cocoa farming

-Promoting the above points on gender equality is extremely important.
-It should always be considered by all actors along the value chain - as well as governments, NGOs and civil society organizations.
-This is the only way that cocoa cultivation can continue in the future and become fairer and more sustainable in the long run.
+In order to strengthen women's rights in the chocolate sector, promoting the above points on gender equality is extremely important.
+It should therefore always be taken into account by all actors along the value chain - as well as governments, NGOs and civil society organizations.
+This is the only way cocoa cultivation can continue to exist in the future and become fairer and more sustainable in the long term.

 And what about women in chocolate making ?

-Rodolphe Lindt, Henri Nestlé, John Cadbury - they are all regarded as pioneers and pioneers of chocolate.
-Pierre Marcolini, Joseph Zotter...the list of men - quite outstanding men - can be continued indefinitely.
-At first glance, it seems as if there are simply no women in chocolate production and processing.
-Fortunately, we can tell you: This is an absolute misjudgment :)!
-Lauren from WKND Chocolate, among others, came to this conclusion and created the 'Well Tempered' podcast.
-Here she introduces amazing women from the chocolate world, all of whom play an important role in the world of chocolate.
+Rodolphe Lindt, Henri Nestlé, John Cadbury – they are all considered pioneers and pioneers of chocolate.
+Pierre Marcolini, Joseph Zotter ... the list of men - certainly outstanding men - can go on and on.
+At first glance it seems as if there are simply no women in chocolate production and processing.
+Fortunately, we can tell you: This is an absolute misjudgment!
+Lauren from WKND Chocolate, among others, came to this conclusion and launched the 'Well Tempered' podcast.
+Here she introduces great women from the chocolate sector, all of whom play an important role in the world of chocolate.
 Of course, we would particularly like to point out episodes from friends and partners.

 Here we go: